 There are a few milestones in a young adult’s life that come in the form of a birthday.
-The first is when a teen turns 16, they can finally get a license and drive without an adult in the car.
-There are a few restrictions though that the law provides teens in order to keep them safe.
 The next milestone is when a teen turns 18 years old.
 At age 18, teens gain adulthood in the eyes of the law and in the eyes of the DMV.
-California driving rules for 18 year olds are very different from the first years of driving and start to resemble driving laws.
+California driving rules for 18 year olds are very different from the first years of driving.

 Breaking the Law

 The punishment is severe when a 16 year old or 17-year-old breaks a provision on their license.
 However, when an 18-year-old breaks any of the California driving rules for 18 year olds, the punishment is the same as an adults.
 A ticket can be handed out, or jail time could be assigned, depending on the law broken.

 It’s important that teens and parents realize that turning 18 years old gives a few more abilities but also opens a world of punishment.